cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 Mailboxes Database
 ------------------

-A benefit of having the mailbox information on the front end is that LIST is very cheap.
-The front end servers can process this request without having to contact each back end server.
+A benefit of having the mailbox information on the frontend is that LIST is very cheap.
+The frontend servers can process this request without having to contact each backend server.

 We're also assuming that LIST is a much more frequent operation than any of the mailbox operations and thus should be the case to optimize.
 (In